2023 Best Value Child Development & Family Studies Bachelor's Degree Schools in the New England Region

 Full Human Development & Family Studies at Goodwin College Report

 You’ll be in good company if you decide to attend Framingham State University.
 It ranked #3 on our 2023 Best Value Child Development & Family Studies Bachelor’s Degree Schools in the New England Region list.
-Framingham State is a small public school located in the city of Framingham.
+Framingham State is a small public school located in the small city of Framingham.

 Read full report on Human Development & Family Studies at Framingham State University

 A rank of #4 on this year’s list means Tufts University is a great value for human development and family studies students working on their bachelor’s degree.
-Located in the suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.
+Located in the suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 Full Human Development & Family Studies at Tufts University Report

 A rank of #5 on this year’s list means University of Rhode Island is a great value for human development and family studies students working on their bachelor’s degree.
-URI is a fairly large public school located in the large suburb of Kingston.
+URI is a fairly large public school located in the suburb of Kingston.

 The average tuition and fees for an out-of-state undergraduate student at URI are $33,354 a year.
 Human Development majors at URI take out an average of $22,934 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $267.